rusd80/andersen-devops/Lesson-01/README.md

 ```
 1. Get a lot of relevant expirience.
-2. Join the community of DevOps students an professionals.
+2. Join the community of DevOps students and professionals.
 3. Get a chance to join the Andersen team.
 ```